itslupus/borealis/README.md

 # bOrEaLiS
 This project is the frontend portion of a larger project.
-This project was used to learn ReactJS.
+This frontend is the result of me learning ReactJS.
 ## Prereq
 This project requires the backend part of this project which can be found on my Github.
 ## Build